craftercms/docs/source/by-role/developer/index.rst

 |

 Credentials may be required in some cases when accessing content.
 For more information on how to manage/encode your secrets such as
-AWS credentials, please see :ref:`newIa-managing-secrets`
+AWS credentials, please see :ref:`managing-secrets`

 .. raw:: html